hasura/graphql-engine/docs/graphql/manual/mutations/delete.rst

   # response of any mutation on the table "article"

-  # if table has atleast one primary key or
-  # one unique constraint with not null columns
   type article_mutation_response {
     # number of affected rows by the mutation
     affected_rows: Int!
     #data of the affected rows by the mutation
     returning: [article!]!
-  }

-  # if table has no primary key or unique constraints
-  type article_mutation_response {
-    # number of affected rows by the mutation
-    affected_rows: Int!
-    #data of the affected rows by the mutation
-    returning: [article_columns!]!
   }

   # only columns